 The SKYROAM Solis is considered by most people to be the best Mobile Wi-Fi Hotspot.
 You can either rent the unit for single trips or buy it outright.
 Either way, you’ll have to pay a daily or monthly fee to get the data on it.
 As of this writing, it is $9/day or $99/month for unlimited global data if you own it.

 Very Generous Gift Ideas for Travelers and Backpackers

 I really want the Patagonia Micro Puff Hoodie Jacket!
-It keeps you just as warm as a big heavy jacket, but you can squash it down to a small stuffsack so it doesn’t take up too much room in your bags.
-It even comes with a reinforced carabiner clip-in loop so you can just attached it to your bags instead of taking up more space.
+It keeps you just as warm as a big heavy jacket, but you can squash it down to a small stuff sack so it doesn’t take up too much room in your bags.
+It even comes with a reinforced carabiner clip-in loop so you can just attach it to your bags instead of taking up more space.

 I sadly try this on every time I go to REI, which is too often lately.
 It’s so soft and lightweight, plus I don’t look too shabby in it.
 If only this wasn’t a $300 purchase!